Suyashtnt/personal-website/src/lib/posts/en/the-wobbler.md

 ---
-title: "The badly drawn wobbler"
+title: 'The badly drawn wobbler'
-description: "From Minecraft mod to profile picture: The origins of the badly drawn wobbler and my other miscellaneous usernames."
+description: 'From Minecraft mod to profile picture: The origins of the badly drawn wobbler and my other miscellaneous usernames.'
-author: "A badly drawn wobbler (AKA Suyashtnt, TNTMan1671)"
+author: 'A badly drawn wobbler (AKA Suyashtnt, TNTMan1671)'
-date: "2023-06-30 20:06"
+date: '2023-06-30 20:06'
-updated: "2023-06-30 20:06"
+updated: '2023-06-30 20:06'
 published: true
 ---